 Emily Jones – Creative Director, Science Fiction Editor

 Emily Jones lives in Ohio with her husband and three children.
 She received her B.A. in philosophy from The Ohio State University.
-She has been published in Altered Reality Magazine and Dark Fire Fiction as well as The Worlds Within.
-She produced, contributed to, and developmentally edited the award winning Outcasts: An Anthology.
+Emily has been published in Altered Reality Magazine, Dark Fire Fiction, and the Ohio Writers’ Association, and she produced, contributed to, and developmentally edited the award-winning Outcasts: An Anthology through the Ohio Writers’ Association.
+On occasion, she has dabbled in the darker arts known as horror with “Her Favorite Time of Year” on Day 26 of the Creepy Podcast’s 2024 31 Days of Horror.

 Devon Ortega – Fantasy Editor